zoe-walker/Visualizations/docs/echarts-template-customisation-guide.md

 //
 // Import the echarts core module, which provides the necessary interfaces for using echarts. import * as echarts from 'echarts/core'
+// Import the specific chart
-// Import bar charts, all suffixed with Chart import { TreeChart } from 'echarts/charts'
+import { TreeChart } from 'echarts/charts'
 // Import the Canvas renderer
 // Note that introducing the CanvasRenderer or SVGRenderer is a required step import { CanvasRenderer } from 'echarts/renderers'

-import {
+// Import the required components import {
   TooltipComponent
 } from 'echarts/components'
-// Import the tooltip, title, rectangular coordinate system, dataset and transform components
-// all suffixed with Component
-/*
-import {
-  TitleComponent,
-  TooltipComponent,
-  GridComponent,
-  DatasetComponent,
-  TransformComponent
-} from 'echarts/components'
-*/
-// Features like Universal Transition and Label Layout
+// import any required Features like Universal Transition and Label Layout
 // import { LabelLayout, UniversalTransition } from 'echarts/features'

 // Register the required components